 The Library owns another treasure unique to Windham, the Dr. Hunt Office, sometimes referred to by residents and visitors as the “little gem”.
 This is the tiny gambrel roof building that is now next to the Library.
 Built around 1790, and originally located near 17 Windham Green, it is believed to have first been used by Shubel Abbe, Sheriff of Windham, and then Dr. Chester Hunt used it an office for his medical practice.
 In 1948 the building was moved to North Road, placed between the Potter and Lathrop homes, and in 1986 moved once again to it’s present location.

 In 2014 the Dr. Hunt office was repaired with a new cedar shake roof funded by the Windham Taxing District.
 Then in 2015 the interior was preserved with an HVAC system and Plexiglas to protect the stencils.
 This was funded by a generous grant from the Jeffrey P. Ossen Family Foundation.
-More recently in 2017 the Windham Taxing District funded a replacement of the 40 year old rusting metal roof on the library building, with a new metal roof in keeping with the historic nature of the building.
+In 2017 the Windham Taxing District funded a replacement of the 40 year old rusting metal roof on the library building, with a new metal roof in keeping with the historic nature of the building.
+Most recently, a matching grant from the 1772 Foundation of Preservation Connect in 2023 allowed for the painting of the exterior of the Dr. Hunt Office.

-It is through the generous commitment of the time and talents of the planning committee for Jazz in the Garden, the dedication of Dr’s Andrew and Barbara Gibson to the library and the community, the local artisans, library patrons and contributors such as yourself, that the Windham Free Library is able to look to the future and be able to provide the community with up-to-date services while conserving it’s valued history.
+It is through the generous donations from patrons and contributors such as yourself, along with the commitment of the Jazz in the Garden Committee, and the time and talent of the local artisans and sponsors who contribute to JIG, that the Windham Free Library is able to look to the future and be able to provide the community with up-to-date services while conserving it’s valued history.

 The Board of Directors and staff of the Windham Free Library are sincerely appreciative of your support.